Bethe-Peierls Approximation for Linear Monodisperse Polymers Re-examined: Specific Heat

 \section{Specific Heat}

-One of applications of this theory could be a comparison with experimental results available from literature for specific heat dependence on molecular weight.
-The specific heat of linear \emph{n}-alkanes as a function of the number of carbons in the backbone is found to be a monotonically decreasing function \cite{McKenna}, while the specific heat of a continuously polymerizing system was measured to pass through a maximum \cite{Johari}.
+One of applications of this theory could be a comparison with experimental results available from literature for specific heat dependence on molecular weight and temperature.
+The specific heat of linear \emph{n}-alkanes as a function of the number of carbons in the backbone is found to be a monotonically decreasing function \cite{McKenna1,McKenna2}, while the specific heat of a continuously polymerizing system was measured to pass through a maximum \cite{Johari}.
 We suggest that the controversy can be resolved in the framework of the present theory by studying the configurational specific heat as a function of chain length.

-Figure \ref{FigCpvsX} shows $C_{p}$ vs. $x$ in three cases: $T^{*}=0.48,0.47,0.46$ represented by continuous, dashed, and dotted lines, respectively; in all three cases $T^{*}_{f}=0.5$.
+Figure \ref{FigCpvsX} shows $C_{p}$ vs. $x$ in three cases: $T^{*}=0.48,0.47,0.46$ represented by continuous, dashed, and dotted lines, respectively; in all three cases $T^{*}_{f} = 0.5$, where $T^{*}_{f}\equiv zU_{f}/2$.
 By showing this we want to demonstrate three types of typical behavior: for high temperatures ($T^{*}=0.48$ and above) the curve is always sharply decreasing, then reaching a constant value; for low temperatures ($T^{*}=0.46$ and below) the curve is monotonically increasing; in the intermediate region, the curve initially decreases reaches a minimum and then increases.
-This disagrees with the statistical calculation by Wang and Johari \cite{WangJohari}.
-As was shown by Di Marzio and Dowell \cite{DiMarzioDowell} the specific heat has a large vibrational part.
-Hence, the specific heat maximum observed by Johari \emph{et al.} \cite{Johari} during a polymerization reaction could be due to a freezing of the vibrational degrees of freedom as polymers become longer.
+As was shown by Di Marzio and Dowell \cite{DiMarzioDowell}, the specific heat has a large vibrational part, hence the above experimental results cannot directly be fitted by the theoretical curves at current stage.
+However, Johari \emph{et. al.}\cite{VibrSpecJohariEtAl1,VibrSpecJohariEtAl2,VibrSpecJohariEtAl3} found experimentally that the vibrational specific heat of glass and liquid are practically the same.
+Accordingly, the configurational specific heat is useful for estimating the jump in heat capacity at the glass transition, provided the specific heat of glass is measured.